Doka LCA - Environmental Humour

 End of "Science Idol" cartoon competition selection.

-Freest Nation Terminating global warming shortsighted nations Icebears Spoiled Brats Kitchen Stories
+shortsighted nations Spoiled Brats Kitchen Stories

 Not bad, David Horsey, not bad at all.
 David is from Seattle, USA.